Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 If any part of this subchapter is deemed unconstitutional, it shall be severed from the rest of the section, leaving the valid applications in force because these provisions are designed to stand alone.
 The same is determined for any portion determined constitutionally vague.
 No court may decide to remove the severability clause of this section.

-SB 8 deals with what we view as a primarily social issue.
+SB 8 deals with what we view as a primarily social issue, and no amendment has been substantive to change our opinion on SB 8.
 Texas Action does not make vote recommendations on social issues.
 For this reason we remain neutral on SB 8.